 With proper staffing, nursing home residents in the area may be able to receive better quality of care.

-The team of lawyers at Greg Monforton & Partners are dedicated to fighting for the rights of those injured or neglected in Ontario nursing homes.
+The team of personal injury lawyers in Windsor at Greg Monforton & Partners are dedicated to fighting for the rights of those injured or neglected in Ontario nursing homes.
 Our team can investigate your claim if you believe that a loved one is being neglected at an assisted living facility.
 We will work hard to ensure that your loved ones obtain the justice they deserve.